 Join PLAN4SUCCESS in continuing her legacy to help young people succeed with your donation to our 2020 GIVE100 scholarship fundraising campaign.

 More About Edna & The Legacy of the Family Restaurant

-Edna Lee Stewart was the sole proprietor of Edna’s Soul Food Restaurant.
+Edna Lee Stewart and her dad were the proprietors of Edna’s Soul Food Restaurant.
 Born to sharecroppers from Covington, Tennessee, Edna took her learned cooking skills from her mom and the business savvy of her dad and opened Edna’s Soul Food Restaurant in 1965.
 The restaurant was frequented by law enforcement, fire departments, city employees, clergy, hospital personnel and state and local government officials.
 Edna’s was a formal gathering place to house civil rights and political meetings and events with Dr. Martin Luther King and Rev. Abernathy, Jesse Jackson, Mayor Daley, Bobby Rush, Danny Davis, Harold Washington, Rosa Parks, then Sen. Barack Obama, and Presidents Jimmy Carter and John F. Kennedy.
 She also hosted many entertainers and professional athletes.

 In addition to feeding the west side of Chicago, she was a part of the Taste of Chicago in 1989 – 1991.
 During the 44 years of the restaurant’s operation, many nationalities locally and abroad came to enjoy Edna’s soul food cuisine.
 Almost all of the family helped or was employed by her at some point.
 At any given time you could be served coffee, food, or paid your check at the restaurant to a family member.
 Edna was very active and visible in the community which garnered a great deal of respect.
 Her community involvement included: